tayfurd/recipes/README.md

-In this project I'll make a simple recipes website with HTML.
+A simple Turkish recipes website with HTML.